-Their love blossoms.
-They write each other letters.
-Wilde writes in one letter, “You are so dear, so wonderful.
+In 1891, Oscar Wilde fell in love with 21-year-old Oxford undergraduate Lord Alfred Douglas, or as friends affectionately called him, “Bosie.”
+Their love blossomed.
+Wilde wrote Bosie in one letter, “You are so dear, so wonderful.
 I think of you all day long, and miss your grace, your boyish beauty, the bright sword-play of your wit, the delicate fancy of your genius, so surprising always in its sudden swallow-flights towards north and south, towards sun and moon — and, above all, yourself.”

-Upon his release, when others recommend he forgets his time and the reasons for his imprisonment, Wilde writes that “To regret one’s own experiences is to arrest one’s own development.
+Upon his release, when others recommended he forget his time and the reasons for his imprisonment, Oscar wrote that “To regret one’s own experiences is to arrest one’s own development.
 To deny one’s own experiences is to put a lie into the lips of one’s own life.”

-Note: The photo is of Oscar and Bosie in 1893.
+- Photograph of Oscar Wilde and Bosie was taken in 1893.

 - British Museum Shelfmark MS 81783 A / Wikimedia Commons